monoklabs/Econ-Puzzle-Experiment/README.md

 ## Citing the Source Code

-Please cite both (code and paper) when you this source code in your research
+Please cite both (code and paper) when you use this source code in your research

 ```
 @misc{Econ-Puzzle-Experiment,